 Hiring a small motor boat is a good choice for most.
 The boat of choice for most companies that rent them is the Boston Whaler.
 They’re unsinkable, stable, economical, require little maintenance, and very easy to handle.
 They have a steering wheel and a lever that can be placed in forward, reverse or neutral.
 That’s about all there really is to it.

-Companies renting small motor boats include Blue Hole Water Sports, H2O Sports, Somerset Bridge Watersports, and the Tucker’s Point Dive and Water Sports Centre.
+Companies renting small motor boats include Blue Hole Water Sports, H2O Sports, and Somerset Bridge Watersports.
 For around $200, plus a bit extra for fuel, you can have rent a boat for 4 hours.
 They can accommodate 4 to 6 people, so if you’re sharing the cost it’s pretty cheap.
 In fact, it’s a lot cheaper than going on an organised boat trip.

 All the operators will give you a map illustrating all the points of interest in their area.
 They’ll also ask you what you want to do on the trip and give you appropriate advice on the best places to visit.
 One of the best things to do is pack a picnic and find a secluded beach on a small island.
 Provisions can be purchased at any of the island’s supermarkets.